llcawthorne/llcawthorne.github.io/_posts/2017-05-18-awdwr51-02-instant-gratification.md

 timestamp to show something dynamic.
 To do this, we need to generate a new controller.
-Going to the directory of our app and running `bin/rails generate controller Say hello goodbye` will generate a controller named Say with methods hello and goodbye that will respond to requests to `/say/hello` and `/say/goodbye`.
+Going to the directory of our app and running `bin/rails generate controller Say hello goodbye` will generate a controller named Say with methods (in Rails terms, these controller methods are called actions) hello and goodbye that will respond to requests to `/say/hello` and `/say/goodbye`.
 It puts the say controller in `demo51/app/controllers/say_controller.rb`.
 This is the controller that contains methods for all the `/say/` routes.
-Its starting code that was generated is just:
+Its starting code that was generated is simply:

 ```ruby
 class SayController < ApplicationController